liamzebedee/misc/gimg/README.md

 When reviewing, if you don't know what an image represents, hover over it to read the title.

 When searching for cards, simply type in the title.

+## Install
+Download gimg.py and place it in Anki/addons